promptfoo/promptfoo/site/docs/providers/http.md

 ## Parsing a text response

-If your API responds with a text response, you can use the `responseParser` property to set a Javascript snippet that manipulates the provided `text` object.
+If your API responds with a text response, you can use the `transformResponse` property to set a Javascript snippet that manipulates the provided `text` object.

-For example, this `responseParser` configuration:
+For example, this `transformResponse` configuration:

 ```yaml
 providers: